kubernetes-retired/service-catalog/docs/manual-api-aggregation-setup.md

 There are two options to get a CA and keys.

-### Option 1 - Create Our Own CA and Generate Keys
+### Option 1 - Create Our Own Certificate Authority and Generate Keys

 The `APIService` resource expects a certificate bundle.
 We can create our own, or pull the one core Kubernetes API server for reuse.